kosar/howto/bookme/readme.md

 The web application consists of two main components: the HTML file (`bookingForm.html`) and the Google Apps Script file (`code.gs`).

+## Detailed Theory of Operation

+The Booking Form Web App is built using Google Apps Script, which allows for communication between client-side JavaScript (running in the browser) and server-side code (running on Google's servers).
+This communication is facilitated by the `google.script.run` API, which enables asynchronous calls from the client to the server.

+### Client-Server Communication

+The HTML file (`bookingForm.html`) contains the user interface and client-side JavaScript code.
+When the user interacts with the form, certain events trigger calls to server-side functions using `google.script.run`.
+Here's how the communication works:

+1. **Retrieving Available Time Slots**:
+   - When the user selects a date in the date picker, the `getAvailableSlots` function is called on the client-side.
+   - This function makes an asynchronous call to the server-side `getAvailableSlots` function using `google.script.run`.
+   - The server-side function retrieves the available time slots for the selected date from the specified calendar.
+   - The available slots are returned as a JSON string to the client-side.
+   - The client-side code parses the JSON string and displays the available time slots in the dropdown menu.

+2. **Creating a Calendar Event**:
+   - When the user submits the booking form, an event listener is triggered on the client-side.
+   - The form data (name, email, selected date, and time slot) is collected and encoded into a JSON string.
+   - An asynchronous call is made to the server-side `createCalendarEvent` function using `google.script.run`, passing the JSON string as a parameter.
+   - The server-side function parses the JSON string, checks the time slot availability, and creates a new calendar event if the time slot is available.
+   - The server-side function returns a JSON string representing the created event or `null` if the event creation fails.
+   - The client-side code handles the response, displaying a success banner or an error message accordingly.

+### Object Serialization Challenges

+One of the challenges faced during the development of this web app was the serialization and deserialization of objects when passing data between the client and server.
+Google Apps Script's `google.script.run` API requires data to be passed as JSON strings, which means that objects cannot be directly passed along this interface.

+To overcome this limitation, the code employs the following techniques:

+1. **Serializing Objects to JSON Strings**:
+   - On the client-side, before making a call to a server-side function, the relevant data (e.g., form data) is encoded into a JSON string using `JSON.stringify`.
+   - This JSON string is then passed as a parameter to the server-side function using `google.script.run`.

+2. **Deserializing JSON Strings to Objects**:
+   - On the server-side, the received JSON string is parsed back into an object using `JSON.parse`.
+   - The server-side function can then work with the deserialized object as needed.

+3. **Returning Data as JSON Strings**:
+   - When the server-side function needs to return data to the client-side, it first converts the data into a JSON string using `JSON.stringify`.
+   - This JSON string is then returned to the client-side, where it is parsed back into an object using `JSON.parse`.

+By following this approach, the code ensures that data can be safely and accurately transferred between the client and server, despite the limitations imposed by the `google.script.run` API.

+The serialization and deserialization process, while necessary, added complexity to the codebase and required careful handling of data conversions.
+However, it allowed for seamless communication between the client-side and server-side components, enabling the creation of a functional and user-friendly booking form web application.

 ### HTML File (`bookingForm.html`)

 The HTML file provides the user interface for the booking form.
 It includes the following elements: